 This course involves students in the application of compensation principles to organizational objectives.
 It includes the strategic use of compensation systems for attracting, motivating and retaining highly qualified employees.
-Both direct (wages and salary) and indirect (benefits) compensation are discussed in the context of the contemporary organization.
-The major objectives are: to examine the current state of compensation decision making; to examine how recent developments inform compensation decisions; and to offer an opportunity to develop competence in making compensation decisions.
+Both direct and indirect compensation are discussed in the context of organizations.
+The course offers an opportunity to develop competence in making informed and strategic compensation decisions.

 SBNM 5110 – Financial Accounting